 Lyngen - Oldervik

-For 2017 we are again offering a trip to Lyngen, Arctic Norway with IFMGA Mountain Guide, James Thacker.
-This has been one of our favourite destinations for personal skiing for a number of years and we are keen to share this beautiful area with our clients.
+For 2018 we are again offering a trip to Lyngen, Arctic Norway.
+This has been one of our favourite destinations for personal skiing for a number of years and enjoying sharing the beauty of this area with our clients.

 A ski touring trip to the Lyngen Alps (Lyngsalpene), visiting a unique set of mountains in the Arctic Circle, close to Norway’s northern city of Tromsø.
 The most famous mountains lie on the Lyngen Peninsula and surrounding islands such as Kvaløya, Ringvassøya and Uløya giving fantastic skiing and scenery high above the fjords.